JunnanLi/FL-M32_Runtime/readme.md

        endif

     So, you can use makefile with "make TIMER_IRQ_PROC_IN_ASM=1" to choose processing time irq in asm or "make TIMER_IRQ_PROC_IN_ASM=0" to choose processing time irq in c; it is same to DMA_IRQ_PROC_IN_ASM=1;

+## Issues and Troubleshooting
+If you find any problems or issues with FL-M32 Runtime or the documentation, please check out the issue tracker and create a new issue if your problem is not yet tracked.